-TEFL teachers who speak skyscrapers and seaside will feel instantly at home in Hong Kong.
+TEFL teachers who speak skyscrapers and seaside will feel instantly at home when teaching English in Hong Kong.
 The traditional red-sailed junk boats swirling Victoria Harbor and the buzz of Lan Kwai Fong could keep even the most restless of English teachers entertained, but if you’re going to do your Hong Kong TEFL experience right, don’t miss out on these must-see places!

 Quick tips for budget travel in Hong Kong

-- Get an octopus card.
+- Get an Octopus card.
 Yes, you read that right.
 It will give you free access to deep underwater caves (just kidding).
 It’s actually a transit card sold at subway stations and the airport that’s a wonderful money-saver for a wide range of transportation needs, like the subway, the ferry, Victoria Peak trams, city buses, double decker buses, and more.

 - Negotiate, negotiate, negotiate.
 Typically speaking, all prices for market items are negotiable.
 Use haggling to cut costs!